The Yiddish Policemen's Union

 where conspiracies and secretive organizations and two millennia of arcane

-all these elements together, seamlessly telling his tale on several different
+brings all these elements together, seamlessly telling his tale on several

-levels.
-And, as always with Chabon, the entire book is meticulously written.
+different levels.
+And, as always with Chabon, the entire book is meticulously

-Chabon writes with great intelligence and creativity, page by page, paragraph
+written.
+Chabon writes with great intelligence and creativity, page by page,

-by paragraph, even sentence by sentence.
-By any measure, The Yiddish
+paragraph by paragraph, even sentence by sentence.
+By any measure,

-Policemen’s Union is a significant work by one of America’s finest novelists, a
+The Yiddish Policemen’s Union is a significant work by one of America’s

 Follow Ted Gioia on Twitter at